ryanrestine/HackTheBox_WriteUps/windows_machines/servmon_notes.md

 Looking at potential exploits I find: https://www.exploit-db.com/exploits/46802

-And see that we can access the service password with the command:
+And see that we can access the service's admin password with the command:

 ```
 nadine@SERVMON C:\Program Files\NSClient++>type nsclient.ini